vburidar/matcha_client/README.md

 ### Suggestion list
 The Homepage will display a list of profiles that are relevant to your own profile.
 There are strict criteria and soft criteria.
 The strict criteria are :
-- User should be less than 20 kilometers away
+- User should be less than 20 kilometers away.
 - User should have at least one common interest with your profile.
 - You should correspond to the sexual preference of those profiles and they should match your sexual preference.

 Soft criteria are used to compute a matching score.
 This matching score allows us to rank the profile from most relevant to less relevant:
  - Distance in kilometers
- - Number of common interests
+ - Number of common interests.
- - Popularity: ratio of received likes / given likes + match / given_likes
+ - Popularity: ratio of received likes / given likes + match / given_likes.
- - Age difference
+ - Age difference.

 ### Option panel
 On the Homepage, you have an option panel with two main features: